-The Forum For Discussion Of Israel And Palestine (fodip)
+Charity information: The Forum For Discussion Of Israel And Palestine (fodip)

 The problems of multiple identities for young people in some communities.
 They may feel an affinity for another part of the world, and relate to issues in the Middle East; this is particularly true of Jewish and Muslim young people.
 Sometimes these dual identities can result in communal conflict, or cause the young people to feel that they cannot fully be citizens of the UK if there are disagreements.

 The project enables the young people (15-20) to acknowledge multiple identities, but also to consider how they can work with others with different identities to build community together.
 Taking examples of projects from a conflict area - Israel and Palestine - the FODIP project uses these as templates in workshops, and trains the young people to present their experiences to others.

 To enable participants to consider and express their own sense of identity.